 The Cephalopod Family: An Overview

 Cephalopods have a rich evolutionary history dating back to the Late Cambrian period, over 500 million years ago.
 Early cephalopods possessed external shells, similar to modern-day nautiluses.
-Over millions of years, some cephalopod lineages evolved internal shells, while others, like the octopus, lost the shell altogether.
+Now, over millions of years, some cephalopod lineages evolved internal shells, while others, like the octopus, lost the shell altogether.
 This evolutionary journey has led to the diversity of cephalopods we see today, including squids, cuttlefish, and nautiluses, all of which share a common ancestry.

 Within the Coleoidea, octopuses belong to the order Octopoda, which is distinguished by having eight arms or tentacles.
 These arms are equipped with suckers, which octopuses use for grasping prey, locomotion, and manipulating objects.
 Unlike squids and cuttlefish, octopuses lack an internal shell, except for a few deep-sea species.
 This lack of a shell allows them to squeeze into tight spaces and exhibit remarkable flexibility.